k3s-io/docs/docs/security/self-assessment.md

 **Result:** warn

 **Remediation:**
-Refer to the secrets management options offered by your cloud provider or a third-party secrets management solution.
+Refer to the Secrets management options offered by your cloud provider or a third-party secrets management solution.

 ## 5.5 Extensible Admission Control